modulojs/freecodinglessons.com/foundations/1.1/activities/act3/instructions.md

 1. Open [challenge1.html](./challenge1.html) in your text editor and browser.
 2. Examine the existing code.
-It has a style tag that contains a single rule to style H1 tags with the color "orange".
+It has a style tag that contains a single rule to style H1 tags with the color "pink".
-3. Observe how in the browser the H1 tag has orange text.
+3. Observe how in the browser the H1 tag has pink text.
-4. The goal for Challenge 1 is to change the CSS code to make the H1 tag "green" instead of "orange".
+4. The goal for Challenge 1 is to change the CSS code to make the H1 tag "green" instead of "pink".

 Hint 1: Don't over think this.
 You'll only need to make a single change in the "style-tag" near the top of the file.